rabbah/nimbella-cli/doc/README.md

 *   Only one file is left after applying the rules in `.ignore`.

-#### Using an action source file from elsewhere in the filesystem
+#### Using an action source file from elsewhere in the project

 If you use an `.include` file, it can contain entries that denote files or directories outside the action directory.
 Entries can be either absolute paths or paths that are relative to the action directory using standard `../` notation.

+**Notes:**

-**Note:** Although paths in `.include` can terminate outside the project, it becomes harder to relocate the project.
-It’s better practice to include files within the project.
-If they are directories that you want the deployer to ignore, you can put them in the root directory, as described in [About projects](#about-projects).
+- Although paths in `.include` are currently _permitted_ to terminate outside the project entirely, this practice is deprecated because it makes it hard to relocate the project.
+It’s better practice to include all files within the project.
+If they are directories shared by many actions and you want the deployer to otherwise ignore them, you can put them in the root directory, as described in [About projects](#about-projects).
+- If you wish your build to execute remotely as described in [Remote Builds](remote-builds), you may not include material from outside the directory.

-Entries in `.include` are interpreted differently if they are absolute or relative.
+Entries in `.include` are interpreted differently if they are absolute or contain `../` notation.
 If the path is relative, the resulting entries in the zip file start with the last segment of the listed path.
 Here are two examples:

 *   If you have `../../../lib/node_modules`, the contents of the node_modules directory are zipped but files inside the directory have the form `node_modules/<path>`.
 *   If you have `../../../lib/helpers.js` the file becomes just `helpers.js`.